JellyTitan/Sofle-Pico/docs/contribute/index.md

 When making hardware contributions, please use "[Semantic versioning](https://semver.org/)".

 To avoid 'breaking changes' when creating Sofle Pico variants, please keep the following in mind:
-- Changing the outline or moving the locations of the PCB, jack, knob, or switches would break compatability between cases.
+- Changing the outline or moving the locations of the PCB, jack, knob, or switches would break compatibility between cases.
 - Changing the schematic pinout would require a different QMK & VIA build and _may_ be considered a breaking change.
 However, there are several unused pins, please use those for adding new stuff.
 Currently QMK is migrating to a .json based keyboard config, so pinout changes may be easier in the future.
 - Please prototype the variant before making a PR.
 - Please create a case if the variant is not compatible with existing cases.